Policies & Procedures

 8. How can I apply for a water filter rebate through the City of Brandon's Water Filter Rebate Program?

 The City of Brandon will provide a one-time rebate of up to $100 to assist eligible property owners/occupants in the purchase of an NSF-certified water filter for lead removal.
 The program is open to all property owners/occupants who meet the following criteria: confirmation of a lead service connection; OR confirmation of test results which show lead at levels higher than national drinking water guidelines.
-Please click on this link for more information on how to apply for a rebate via the City of Brandon's 2016 Water Filter Rebate Program, or contact the City of Brandon's Lead Water Services Information Line directly at 204-729-2527 or at email@example.com.
+For more information on how to apply for a rebate via the City of Brandon 2019 Water Filter Rebate Program, contact the City of Brandon's Lead Water Services Information Line directly at 204-729-2214 or at email@example.com.

 9. How can I work with the City of Brandon to replace my lead water service connection?